eduP2P/common/test_suite/README.md

-Packets destined to an IP address and port for which a mapping does not exist are also filtered, which the test suite implements using one nftables rule in the `filter` table’s `input` chain that applies to all packets, and accepts those that belong to an existing session.
+Packets destined to an IP address and port for which a mapping does not exist are also filtered, which the test suite implements using one nftables rule in the `filter` table’s `input` chain that applies to all packets, and only accepts those that belong to an existing session.
 The `input` chain’s default policy is set to drop, which means packets that do not belong to an existing session are filtered.